The Dictionary of American Studio Ceramics, 1946 Onward

-Karen Karnes is known for her wheel thrown functional pottery, especially her iconic covered casseroles and her experiments with wood firing both functional and sculptural pottery.
+Karen Karnes is known for wheel-thrown functional pottery, especially her iconic covered casseroles and her experiments with wood firing both functional and sculptural pottery.

-Early in her career Karnes worked with molds and fired her work in an oil fueled kiln.
+Early in her career Karnes worked with molds and fired work in an oil-fueled kiln.
 It was during Karnes’ time in Italy that she learned to work with a potter’s wheel.
-Returning to the US, she studied at the New York State College of Ceramics at Alfred University and in 1952 she, and her then husband David Weinrib, were potters-in-residence at Black Mountain College where they remained until 1954.
+Returning to the US, she studied at the New York State College of Ceramics at Alfred University.
+In 1952 she and her then husband, David Weinrib, were potters-in-residence at Black Mountain College where they remained until 1954.
 They were present for the series of seminal ceramics symposia bringing together Soetsu Yanagi, Shoji Hamada, Bernard Leach, with Marguerite Wildenhain as the moderator.
-Attended by makers and ceramics educators, these symposia had a far reaching effect on the making, and firing of pots in the United States.
+Attended by makers and ceramics educators, these symposia had a far-reaching effect on the making and firing of pots in the United States.

 In 1954 Karnes and her husband moved to Stony Point, New York where they worked with other potters to develop the Gate Hill Cooperative.
-During this period Karnes concentrated on the production of multiples, functional pottery and developed her iconic flame ware casseroles.
-These are sturdy walled vessels, thrown with deep finger ridges that hold the glaze to create a two tone appearance, finished with a pulled and folded or open loop lid handle attached at an angle.
+During this period Karnes concentrated on the production of multiples, functional pottery, and developed her iconic flame ware casseroles.
+These sturdy walled vessels were thrown with deep finger ridges that hold the glaze to create a two-tone appearance.
+They were finished with a pulled and folded or open loop lid handle attached at an angle.
 The natural rhythm of the lid handle retained the sense of plasticity of the clay.
 The casseroles are an example of Karnes’ respect for ceramic traditions with a modern approach.